andrea-weisberg/readme-sprint-devportal/docs/get-started/fraud.md

 You can configure the following notifications:

 * Notifications for declined transactions
-* Notifications for transactions
+* Notifications for successful transactions and reversals

-* Notifications for 3D Secure
+These notifications are sent via the transaction stream: https://developer.sprint.paymentology.com/notifications/

 ## Issuance checks